hxhue/coroutine_http_server/README.md

 ![Performance comparison: blocking vs coro](./doc/assets/image.png)

 It's interesting that when coroutines sleep for a while, they work better 😂.
 I suspect that when they are not scheduled immediately, `epoll_wait()` + `accept()` can accept more incoming connections.
-It's like batch-processing.
+It's like calling more people into a restaurant.
+They just end up waiting a long time for their food to arrive and having a bad experience, but the restaurant earns more.

 For reference, [archibate/co_async/example/server.cpp](https://github.com/archibate/co_async/blob/master/examples/server.cpp) achieves 81044.05 requests/s in my test.
 Probably due to io_uring?